 Sevoflurane, USP should be administered only by persons trained in the administration of general anesthesia.
 Facilities for maintenance of a patent airway, artificial ventilation, oxygen enrichment, and circulatory resuscitation must be immediately available.
-Since level of anesthesia may be altered rapidly, only vaporizers producing predictable concentrations of Sevoflurane, USP should be used.
+Since level of anesthesia may be altered rapidly, only vaporizers producing predictable concentrations of Sevoflurane should be used.

-In susceptible individuals, potent inhalation anesthetic agents, including Sevoflurane, USP, may trigger a skeletal muscle hypermetabolic state leading to high oxygen demand and the clinical syndrome known as malignant hyperthermia.
-In clinical trials, one case of malignant hyperthermia was reported.
-In genetically susceptible pigs, Sevoflurane, USP induced malignant hyperthermia.
+malignant hyperthermia in genetically susceptible individuals, such as those with certain inherited ryanodine receptor mutations.
 The clinical syndrome is signaled by hypercapnia, and may include muscle rigidity, tachycardia, tachypnea, cyanosis, arrhythmias, and/or unstable blood pressure.
 Some of these nonspecific signs may also appear during light anesthesia, acute hypoxia, hypercapnia, and hypovolemia.

 These patients also experienced significant elevations in serum creatine kinase levels and, in some cases, changes in urine consistent with myoglobinuria.
 Despite the similarity in presentation to malignant hyperthermia, none of these patients exhibited signs or symptoms of muscle rigidity or hypermetabolic state.
-Early and aggressive intervention to treat the hyperkalemia and resistant arrythmias is recommended; as is subsequent evaluation for latent neuromuscular disease.
+Early and aggressive intervention to treat the hyperkalemia and resistant arrhythmias is recommended; as is subsequent evaluation for latent neuromuscular disease.